 % sudo gcloud components update kubectl

-We need to install Telepresence, which will proxy your locally running service to Container Engine (for the latest installation instructions and documentation, visit the Telepresence website).
+We need to install Telepresence, which will proxy your locally running service to Kubernetes Engine (for the latest installation instructions and documentation, visit the Telepresence website).

 On OS X: